-No. Objections on account of errors in a certificate of transfer should not be made (a) unless the errors are such as to cause future difficulties to a client in obtaining a transfer on the real estate tax records, or (b) unless the terms of the certificate raise a reasonable doubt of the facts of ownership shown by other records of title.

-(Effective as amended May 10, 2019; originally effective May 21, 1953)

-5.4 PROBATE COURT PROCEEDINGS- SUMMARY LAND SALE

-Should failure to give notice of any kind in summary land sale proceedings pursuant to R.C.
-Sec.
-2127.11 render the title unmarketable?
+No. Objections on account of errors in a certificate of transfer should not be made (a) unless the errors are such as to cause future difficulties to a client in obtaining a transfer on the real property tax records, or (b) unless the terms of the certificate raise a reasonable doubt of the facts of ownership shown by other records of title.
+(Amended May 10, 2019; originally effective May 21, 1953) 5.4 PROBATE COURT PROCEEDINGS - SUMMARY LAND SALE Problem A: Should an objection be made for failure to give notice of any kind in summary land sale proceedings pursuant to Ohio Revised Code Section 2127.11?
+Standard A: